-Name Principal Activity Country of Incorporation Voting Powe ty Interest and or Held by the oup 2022 % 2021 % PT Kasongan Bumi Kencana Gold and silver production Indonesia 9 9
+Name Principal Country of Activity Incorporation • Effective Equity Interest and Voting Power Held by the Group 2023 % 2022 % PT Kasongan Bumi Kencana Gold and silver production Indonesia 9 9

 During the year, the Group carried out a review of the recoverable amount of its investment in other financial asset.
 The recoverable amount of the investment was determined based on the fair value less cost to sell of the underlying net assets of the investment as at the end of the reporting period.